 E-commerce always was the way of the future, but now it is more than ever before.
-The outside world has become a place of uncertainty, caution and social distancing, bringing to light the many e-commerce advantages for businesses and consumers.
+The outside world has become a place of uncertainty, caution, and social distancing, bringing to light the many advantages of e-commerce for businesses and consumers.

 At Become, we’ve seen an increase in loan applications from e-commerce businesses that wish to grow and meet this increased consumer demand.

 E-commerce was growing predictably up until COVID-19 put it on an expedited trajectory, accelerating the industry’s growth by 4-6 years!
 The pandemic shone the spotlight on the many e-commerce advantages, particularly that of convenience.
 During May alone, during the Coronavirus lockdown, global e-commerce sales reached $82.5 billion, a 77% increase over the previous year.

 According to a Deloitte report, 85% of retail sales were through brick and mortar stores up until 2019.
 Then along came COVID-19, causing traditional retailers to scramble to get online and e-commerce numbers soared.
 The biggest shift in the US has been in the grocery shopping market.
 In March 2020, 42% of US consumers shopped for groceries online at least once a week compared to just 22% in 2018 (GeekWire, 2020).

 Experts don’t see this as simply a short-term fix for Coronavirus concerns, and it’s been predicted that COVID will increase US e-commerce by almost 20% over the next year.
 Coronavirus served as a catalyst, propelling consumers into the online shopping world, consumer behavior that’s likely to continue, even once the Corona dust settles.
 More than 50% of online grocery consumers state that they’re planning on shopping online even after the pandemic.

 Top 5 advantages of e-commerce for consumers